syntaxfm/hackweek-md-multiplayer-editor/src/shows/035 - Keeping Up.md

 Scott and Wes talk about how to deal with being overwhelmed with our fast paced industry.
 How do you keep you and your team's skills up to date?

 Wes' Note: Scott came up with the title for this one.
-I know.
+I know